MU Retirees Association (MURA)

 Sect.
 7. Committee Assignments.
 All committee chairs and members shall be appointed by the President.
 Committee chairs shall be approved by the Board no later than at its next meeting with the exception of the Finance, Program, and Past Presidents Committees.
 The terms of office of standing committees shall be concurrent with that of the President.

 Sect.
 8. Standing Committees.
 The standing committees shall be Finance; Membership; Program; Communications; Ombudsman; Retirement, Health, and Other Benefits; University Liaison; Awards; Governmental Affairs; Nominating; Education; Past Presidents; and MURA Scholarship.
-The chair of each committee shall report regularly to the President and annually, in writing to the Board, prior to the annual meeting.
+At the discretion of the President and approval of the Board a standing committee may have co-chairs rather than a chair.
+In such an event, each standing committee shall have one vote in matters coming before the Board of Directors.
+In this event, it will be the responsibility of the committee to determine how that vote is cast.
+The chair or co-chairs of each committee shall report regularly to the President and annually, in writing to the Board, prior to the annual meeting.

 - The Finance Committee, chaired by the Treasurer, shall administer the funds of the Association as directed by the Board.